Windward School: History

 In 1971, two former Paul Revere Middle School teachers, Carl Parsons and Shirley Windward (for whom the school is named), founded the school in order to open up their classes to young people on the west side of Los Angeles.

 Shirley's husband, Erv Windward, renovated the studios where they lived into classrooms.
 Many new students volunteered to help renovate the studios.
 The school originally had fourteen full-time and part-time teachers who taught 65 students in a small building on Wilshire Boulevard.

 In 1973, Windward School received its first full five-year WASC accreditation as a college-preparatory institution.
 As the school outgrew its first facilities the campus moved to 1414 21st Street, Santa Monica in September 1974.

 In 2012, Windward's co-founder and namesake, Shirley Windward, died at the age of 93.
 Windward hosts an event, Founders Day, each year to celebrate Shirley Windward.

-Currently, the head of school is Tom Gilder, who will be retiring in the year of 2024-2025 with Sarah Beck taking on the new position.
+Her successor as head of school was Tom Gilder who held the position for 35 years prior to retiring in 2025.
+Following his departure, Sarah Beck took on the position and is the current head of school.

 Athletics

 The school has 44 teams, six full-time coaches, 2 full-time athletic trainers, and 30–35 part-time coaches.
-Sports facilities at the school include the Lewis Jackson Memorial Sports Center and Foley Field.
+Sports facilities at the school include the Lewis Jackson Memorial Sports Center, Foley Field, and the neighboring Mar Vista Recreation Center.

 The school's athletic teams have won California State Championships in several sports.
 In 2008, the boys varsity teams won the CIF Division VI championships in both soccer and volleyball.
 In 2011, both the boys' and girls' varsity basketball teams won the CIF Division IV State Championship.
 In 2009, the boys' varsity basketball team won the CIF Division V State Championship.
 In 2012, the boys' varsity volleyball team won the CIF Division III SoCal Regional Championship (the highest level of state competition for boys' volleyball).
 The boys' varsity 8-man football team won back-to-back CIF Southern Sectional Championships (also the highest level of state competition) in 2010 and 2011.